pschaus/book_lepl1402/source/part4.rst

    :alt: A valide BST, an Invalid BST

-The `BinarySearchTree` class defined below, implements a simple BST in Java for storing a set of integers.
+The `BinarySearchTree` class defined below, implements `IntSet` for storing a set of integers.
-At the construction the set is empty, then values can be added with the `add` method, or the presence of a value in the set can be tested with the `contains`.

 ..  code-block:: java